18kills/isUp/README.md

 Then it pings all of the possible IP addresses on that network
 Ex: 192.168.0.1-192.168.0.255
 If the ping from the IP address is recieved then the IP address is up
+When the IP address is up isUp echos the IP address and that it is up